Honda HR-V: Singapore

+Parallel importers brought in the petrol, RS and hybrid versions, while the official Honda distributor only brought the 1.5 petrol version in DX and LX trim levels.

 Taiwan

 The HR-V was introduced in Taiwan in October 2016 and is only available with the 1.8-litre engine.
 It comes in three different trims, the VTi, VTi-S and S. All models feature a CVT transmission, with the VTi featuring seven gear ratios (including L), whereas the VTi-S and S have five gear ratios.
 For the 2019 refresh, the VTi model was discontinued.
 The refresh also brought the CVT gearbox to the VTi-S model, as well as several other minor tweaks, like 17-inch alloy wheels (up from 16-inch).
 The S trim was updated with full LED lights, an updated entertainment system with improved reversing camera and a few other minor tweaks.